 Embrace the change.
 Be the change.
 You have more power than you could ever know.

 If you’re ready to dive deep into the depths of your subconscious, to meet your shadow and understand yourself, the works of Carl Jung are the place to start.
-Build the foundation to leap into the depths from.
+Build the foundation from which to leap into the depths.